fcalod/CDMX-Transportation-Graphs/README.md

 ![misc](screenshots/7-Misc-Zonas.PNG)

 ## Use
-Download this repo as a zip file, open "Shiny App.R" using RStudio and click on "Run App".
+Download this repo, open "Shiny App.R" using RStudio and click on "Run App".
 The app will open in a browser tab.
 Make sure all the libraries listed at the top of the file are installed.